 Is Nationwide Trash-to-Liquid a Viable Option?

 A 2008 report prepared by the U.S. Department of Energy (DOE) investigated this very question.
-The report concluded that wide-spread trash-to-liquid facilities could be beneficial, but more research needs to be done regarding economical factors, such as load tipping fees and overall scale of individual projects.
+The report concluded that wide-spread trash-to-liquid facilities could be beneficial, but more research needs to be done regarding economic factors, such as load tipping fees and the overall scale of individual projects.

 It’s definitely a viable way to migrate away from fossil fuels and move toward sustainable fuel options.